Project

 • Workfront project analytics including resource allocation, task completion rates, and budget tracking

-• Webphone call tracking integration with lead scoring and sales conversion analytics
+• Salesforce CRM pipeline tracking with lead scoring, stage velocity, and conversion funnel analytics

 • Automated anomaly detection alerts for campaign underperformance or budget overruns